Jonathan Daniels, 26, from Keene, NH

 There is a saying that goes, "What's old is new."
 King Solomon, a man renowned for great wisdom, is recorded as saying, "The thing that has been, it is that which shall be; and that which is done is that which shall be done: and there is no new thing under the sun."
 (Ecclesiastes 1:9)

-Over the years, many of the young people I have taught were required to read the novel Animal Farm by George Orwell.
-If you are concerned about the importance of the 2020 election, I challenge you to read this very relevant book which was first published seventy-five years ago this past August 14th.
+Over the years, many of the students I have taught were required to read Animal Farm by George Orwell.
+If you are concerned about the importance of the 2020 election, I invite you to read this very relevant book which was first published seventy-five years ago this past August.
 Now if you are one of those who had rather see the movie first, various versions can be found on the web.
-I usually recommended to students the animated version, which actually adds a bit more "reality" based to the context. .
+I usually recommended to students the animated version, which actually adds a bit more "reality" based to the characters .

 Green. yellow, orange, gold, brown, and red are among some of the brilliant signs that fall is here.
-Among all the signs of fall, there are others you may see.
-Here is one of the others you may see also.
+Among all the signs the turning leaves of fall, there are others still other signs of the fall of 2020 you may see.
+Here is one of the signs of the fall of 2020 you may see also while out and about.